 Feminism has largely treated men as the undifferentiated dominant gender group, neglecting a discussion of men's own gender identity.
 As a result, the legal conceptualization of masculinity is still under-explored; a tapestry of legal doctrines renders inconsistent ideological messages about what it means to be a "man," and especially what it means to be a father.
 Israeli legal scholarship, in particular, has done little to explore how extensively stereotypes of masculinity permeate existing law and undermine the role of men as parents.

-Yefet, Karin Carmit
+Karin Carmit Yefet,

-"Feminism and Hyper-Masculinity in Israel: A Case Study in Deconstructing Legal Fatherhood,"
+Feminism and Hyper-Masculinity in Israel: A Case Study in Deconstructing Legal Fatherhood,

-Available at: http://digitalcommons.law.yale.edu/yjlf/vol27/iss1/2
+Available at: https://digitalcommons.law.yale.edu/yjlf/vol27/iss1/2